KesselZ/NYU-DL-final-competition/README.md

 **utils**: some useful functions.

-If you want to use the pre-trained weight of my work, you can download them here:
+If you want to use the pre-trained weight of my work, you can download them here and put them in the weight folder:
-Semantic segmentation model(UNet):

 [Semantic segmentation model(UNet)](https://drive.google.com/file/d/1pGPOE57lN367BO2R_0nXfuJARZlRyAJG/view?usp=drive_link)